Use Authorization in Procurement

 2. Select the planned purchase order that requires authorization.

-3. Authorize the planned purchase order by entering the user signature on the (PPS171/F) panel.
+3. Authorize the planned purchase order by entering the user signature on (PPS171/F).

-The warning message code "F" does not appear now.
+The warning message code 'F' is not displayed now.

-Now you can release the planned purchase order by selecting option 11=Release.
+You can release the planned PO by selecting Related Option 11=Release.

 1. Start 'Purchase Order.
 Open' (PPS200/B1).

-The purchase order status must be12 = Order stopped authorization required.
+The PO status must be 12=Order stopped authorization required.

-2. Authorize the purchase order by entering the user signature on the (PPS200/F) panel.
+2. Authorize the purchase order by entering the user signature on (PPS200/F).
 Press Enter.

-The purchase order now has status 15= Ready for printout.
-(If the order is stopped because of accounting errors it will instead be assigned status 13 or 14.)
+The purchase order now has status 15=Ready for printout.
+If the order is stopped because of accounting errors, the status is 13 or 14.

-The status of the purchase order is now 20=Document printed/sent.
+The status of the PO is now 20=Document printed/sent.